 It can take months to years to gain this type of fitness, but at the same token, it can take months to years to also lose it.
 Like riding a bike, it “comes back naturally.”

 You can regain your aerobic fitness with proper training and build up.
 You cannot recover your body once you have permanently damaged it.

 When you don’t use specific muscles, your body loses them.
-After taking almost 8 years off from swimming, last year I decided to get back in the pool.
+After taking almost 8 years off from swimming, I decided to get back in the pool last year.
 My specific swimming fitness was gone, but my body still remembered how to swim.
 No lifeguard how to come fish me out.

-Ease slowly into running to build strength as well as function in your muscles.
+Ease slowly into running to build strength and function in your muscles.
 It can be difficult, but it keeps you more injury-free and eventually improves your blood volume and VO2 max.

-In short, fitness isn’t built in a day and you don’t get out of running shape in a day.
-A week or two off is going to do your body much more good.
+In short, fitness isn’t built in a day, and you don’t get out of running shape in a day.
+A week or two off will do your body much more good.
 When you start running after a fitness break, you’ll be less tired, burned out, and even more motivated.

 Questions for you: